microsoft/onnxruntime-training-examples/nvidia-bert/README.md

 This example uses ONNX Runtime to pre-train the BERT PyTorch model maintained at https://github.com/NVIDIA/DeepLearningExamples.

-You can run the training in Azure Machine Learning or on a DGX-2 NVIDIA VM.
+You can run the training in Azure Machine Learning or on an NVIDIA DGX-2.

 ## Setup